emtelgen/cse-404-fs24-movie-revenues/README.md

 - Initial Model.
 When you have the data reader in place, use a learning algorithm on the data, and evaluate its performance, even a naive initial working model that is made by your team would be sufficient.
 Also, please write up the following information:

 - What is the setting of your project? is it supervised, unsupervised, or semisupervised?
 (I think everybody got supervision for this class though).
+- Our project is supervised with our model being trained on labled movie data
 - How you represent X (Features/Representation  and their explanation, justification)
 - How do you represent Y (binary? multi-class? sequences? trees? graphs?)
 - Which libraries you will use?
+- We are using Sklearn for the model and Pandas for handling the data

 > Note that, all this information will be a part of your final project report.